acm-cui/website-cui2023/submit/workshops.md

 ---
 label: Workshops
-description: Provocation papers at CUI !!conference.year!! explore controversial, risk-taking or nascent ideas that have the potential to spark debate and discussion at the conference.
+description: CUI !!conference.year!! will feature a dedicated workshops track, allowing attendees to organise focused activities co-located at the conference.

 splash_title: Workshops<br>at CUI !!conference.year!!